 Please Note: The producers of this website have been using their own, well-established bibliography resources to prepare their older-written articles lodged here.
 Those articles will use those older bibliography resources, which may be listed elsewhere on this website.
 This file - Bibliography: Merchant Networks - will therefore tend to carry new and updating items, mostly, newer books recently noticed - and not necessarily yet read by ourselves - Ed.

-See also: Special Bibliography on specific merchant family networks, as seen incisively and somewhat apart from "general" economic history, as below; and so, this becomes a separate bibliography for this website.
+See also (a webpage to come): familynets.htm - Special Bibliography on specific merchant family networks, as seen incisively and somewhat apart from "general" economic history, as below; and so, this will become a separate bibliography for this website.

 Deepak Lal, Unintended Consequences: The Impact of Factor Endowments, Culture, and Politics on Long-Run Economic Performance.
 London, or Cambridge, Massachusetts, The MIT Press, 1998.